ytingyeu/copy-thin-book/README.md

 Under a page of a certain book, click the extension icon and then click the popup copy icon.
 It will dispaly a success message once the copy is done.

-**Notice: this extension is unlisted on Chrome Web Store since it hasn't been fully tested yet.**

 ## For Developers
-There are two project folders on this repository.
-`pure-js` is developed without any framework, while `react-copy-thin` is using React.

-**The depolyed build on Chrome Web Store is based on `react-copy-thin`.**

-To install unpacked extension, you can:
+To install unpacked extension, you do:
 1. Download and extract the project
+2. Under the root of `react-copy-thin`, execute `npm run build` to build.
-2. On Chrome, access `chrome://extensions` and turn on Developer mode.
+3. On Chrome, access `chrome://extensions` and turn on Developer mode.
-3.
-    - For `pure-js`, drag & drop `pure-js` folder into the browser.
-    - For `react-copy-thin`, under the root of `react-copy-thin`, execute `npm run build` to build the applicaiotn.
-Then drag & drop the `build` folder into `chrome://extensions.
+4. Drag & drop the `build` folder into `chrome://extensions.

-Click refresh icon to reload the extension once the source code is modified.
+5. Click refresh icon to reload the extension once the source code is modified.

+To see any change of the code, you have to build and reload the extension every time.
+Please let me know if there is anyway to avoid this heavy process and can preview the changes of React.

+The option page is in `public/OptionPage`.
+I have no idea how to let Chrome read option page if it's a React App instead of a HTML file.
+So the option page is written seperately without React.